Beavers: social learning application in environmental policies:

 What happened to the "Gnawsons" family of beavers?
 Human-Wildlife Coexistence in Michigan

-As the dawn broke at the Matthaei Botanical Gardens in November, 2023, for the first time since the foundation in 1907, the Matthaei Botanical Gardens have become the residence of an industrious, though unexpected, guest: beavers.
-They were named "Gnawsons" for their well-known practice, gnawing down trees to build dams.
+As dawn broke at the Matthaei Botanical Gardens in November, 2023, the sounds of trees falling and being hauled into a construction site might have seemed strange to some.
+For the first time since their foundation in 1907, the Matthaei Botanical Gardens had become home again to an industrious, long absent resident: beavers.
+The staff of the gardens named the new couple the "Gnawsons" for their well-known practice, gnawing down trees to build dams.

 Beavers are exceptional species that serve as ecological engineers who profoundly strengthening the functions of ecosystems through dam-building.
 They were also viewed as commodities during the fur trade era, which also led to their extinction for half a century in Michigan.
 This resurgence marks a poignant chapter in the story of the gardens, the beavers, and the intricate dance between human and natural worlds in the Michigan area.
 However, they disappeared again in 2024 summer, which probably implied an intense human-wildlife conflict between landowners and beavers around Fleming Creek, as well as a lack of comprehensive wildlife management framework.